 In the same converting machine where we have manufactured the wet inlays, we make a second process to add the frontal layer required for the customer, and to cut the customized shape of the label according to the client design.

 The materials are very diverse, from papers to plastics, on the other hand, it will be avoided the use of metals because they affect the right working of radiofrequency.
 The only metals we find will be in the chip and the antenna.

 The codification and printing

-After the manufacturing of RFID labels they pass to the codification line, and some cases. also to printing step.
+After the manufacturing of RFID labels they pass to the codification line, and some cases. also to the printing step.
 In Trace ID, we codify the labels by SATO machines, that also can print plain elements or barcodes.

 RFID tags go through various quality controls in relation to their performance, correct coding, etc. In Trace ID, we execute the quality control through measurement and test solutions of the Voyantic brand.

 We hope that all this information will be useful for all those interested in RFID technology.
 If you want to continue expanding the topic, we recommend you to take a look at the rest of the magazine articles, and especially to the next part of this topic —Part two: RFID tags applications.

 Contact us for more information focused on your needs.
 If you wish to receive information about RFID technology, subscribe to our magazine.